maroda/monteverdi/README.md

 - Metrics input.
 Can read an existing timeseries with KV and extract pulses.
 - Inference.
 How do we take a history of pulses and define expected behaviors?
 - Monitor.
 How do we "alert" on pulse diversion?
-- Output.
-Can the pulses be converted to other formats?
-- Audio.
-How do the patterns sound?